Breakfast at Maria California

 AZUL MARINO

 When it comes down to choosing a restaurant in La Paz, you have plenty of choices.
-Besides my favorite restaurants listed here- there are plenty of other places to eat.
-From upscale restaurants to street tacos.
-Even television worthy fish tacos from the famous Taco Fish that appeared on Netflix’s Taco Chronicles series.
+Besides these favorites, there’s everything from five star fine dining and pizza to street tacos and television worthy fish tacos at the famous Taco Fish, that appeared on Netflix’s Taco Chronicles series.

-Also, don’t miss the chance to try regional specialties like fresh lobster – different from cold water lobster – and exotic chocolate clams.
-Choosing where to eat in La Paz won’t be easy but I know you’ll love it!
+Also, don’t miss the chance to try La Paz’s regional specialties like fresh warm-water lobster, slightly different from cold water lobster and exotic chocolate clams.
+Deciding where to eat in La Paz won’t be easy but I just know you’ll love whatever you choose.
 Buen provecho!

 Similar Posts